leangjia/blender_docs/manual/sculpt_paint/sculpting/tools/cloth_filter.rst

 Use Face Sets
    Only applies the cloth forces to the vertices assigned to the :ref:`Face Set <sculpting-editing-facesets>` that are under the mouse.

+Use Collisions
+   Enables the detection of collisions with other objects during the simulation.
+   In order for the sculpt object to collide with object, the collision object must have :doc:`Collision Physics </physics/collision>`.